Dynamic Workflows: Destination Schema as a Mirror Image of the Source Dataset

 Generic Workspace

-Adding a Generic Reader and/or Generic Writer to this workflow could produce one single workspace capable of reading/writing any format of data, regardless of what schema it has.
+Adding a Generic Reader and/or a Generic Writer to this workflow could produce a single workspace capable of reading and writing any data format, regardless of its schema.

 Additional Resources